erthink/libmdbx/README.md

 operations](https://en.wikipedia.org/wiki/Linearizability#High-level_atomic_operations).
 Readers don't block each other and aren't blocked by writers.
 Read performance scales linearly with CPU core count.
-  > Though "connect to DB" (start of first read transaction in thread) and
+  > Nonetheless, "connect to DB" (start of first read transaction in thread) and
   > "disconnect from DB" (shutdown or thread termination) requires to
   > acquire a lock to register/unregister current thread from "readers
-  > table"
+  > table".

 5. Keys with multiple values are stored efficiently without key duplication, sorted by value, including integers (reasonable for